Global, Process and buffer in Node.js

 Exit Event: The ‘exit’ event is emitted when the Node.js process is about to exit as a result of either:

-- The process.exit() method being called explicitly.
+- The process.exit() method is called explicitly.

 - The Node.js event loop no longer has any additional work to perform.